230080pranathi/prediction_of_disease_outbreaks/README.md

-📌 Overview
+🌟 Project Overview
-This is a machine learning-based disease prediction system designed to predict whether a person has diabetes, heart disease, or Parkinson’s disease based on user inputs.
-The system uses Streamlit for the frontend interface and ML models for prediction.
+The Disease Prediction System leverages machine learning algorithms to predict the likelihood of a person having diabetes, heart disease, or Parkinson’s disease based on user input.
+It features an interactive interface built with Streamlit and utilizes trained models for disease prediction.

 📁 Project Structure: